themanyone/whisper_dictation/README.md

 **Dictation.** Start speaking and whatever you say will be typed out into the current window.

 **Translation.** This app is optimised for dictation.
 It can do some translation into English.
 But that's not its primary task.
-To use it as a full-time translator, set `task="transcribe"` inside `whisper_dictation.py`, and choose a larger model for the pipeline for consistent translation results.
+To use it as a full-time translator, change `task="transcribe"` to `task="translate"` inside `whisper_dictation.py`, and, if there is enough VRAM, choose a larger model for the pipeline, such as `openai/whisper-large-v2` for consistent translation results.

 **Voice control.** The bot also responds to commands.